 A Deferred Privilege most commonly refers to a Deferred Final Exam, but may also be a Deferred Condition.
 A Deferred Condition usually indicates a situation where the missed work is a final assignment or final paper, for example - usually something other than a regularly scheduled final exam.
 If a Deferred Condition is granted, students will be instructed to contact their Professors to make arrangements for completion.
 If a Deferred Final Exam is granted, the exam will then be written according to a deferred schedule set by the Registrar's Office.

 If you are ill, please go to your doctor or Student Health Services and obtain medical documentation.
 When you are well enough to return to campus, please bring the original copy to the B.Sc.
 Academic Counselling Centre (Summerlee Science Complex, 1329) and complete a Deferred Privilege Request Form to apply for a Deferred Final Exam or Deferred Condition.

 Please do not come to the Academic Counselling Centre while still ill.
 It is important that your documentation cover the date the exam was scheduled to be written or the final assignment due.

 If you are unable to come to campus in person, then you may download and complete a fillable PDF of the Deferred Privilege Request Form, and submit - along with your documentation - to the B.Sc.
 Academic Counselling Centre via email (please use only the following email address to submit: firstname.lastname@example.org) or fax (to 519-767-2044).
-If submitting via email, you must use your U of G address (@uoguelph.ca) in order for your form to be accepted.
+If submitting via email, you must use your U of G address (@uoguelph.ca) in order for your submission to be accepted.
 You will receive an Automatic Reply confirming that your email message has been received.
 In the subject line of your message, please include your full name and Student ID number.
 It is important that you retain the original copy of your documentation for your records, as we may request the original copy be submitted at a later date.

 Please contact your Program Counsellor for questions, or if you experience any difficulties submitting the form or documentation.